Chatanga/DuneImmorality/README.md

 __Aesthetic__

 - Rework the tech/contract decals.
-- Widen the colored border of the boards (and remove the trigger effects in the process).
+- Widen the colored border of the boards (and remove both the negative scale and the trigger effects in the process).
 - Add a corrective black border on the Uprising game boards.
 - Spice token size and positions.